Post Masters Certificate Program in Multicultural Education

 SPE572 Teaching Students from Culturally and Linguistically Diverse Backgrounds

 This course examines the academic and social challenges education poses faced by students from culturally and linguistically diverse backgrounds.
 Methods for implementing culturally relevant instruction and programs for all students will be discussed.

 This course examines a variety of theoretical models of leadership and personal leadership styles.
 Students develop skills in areas of planning, staff evaluation, and development, personal goal setting, conflict resolution and supporting diversity.

 This course focuses on methods to make teaching and learning cooperative in heterogeneous groups and diverse educational settings.
 It examines the implications of cooperation and competition for schools, organizations and society.

-This course examines female experiences in educational institutions from early childhood through graduate school.
-Students analyze curriculum materials, classroom interaction patterns, organizational/social factors, and methods for creating gender-fair multicultural classrooms.
+This course examines experiences of gender in educational institutions from early childhood through graduate school.
+Students analyze curriculum materials, classroom interaction patterns, organizational/social factors, and methods for creating gender-fair multicultural classrooms and other educational settings.

 EDS550 Expressive Arts, Leadership and Change

 The expressive arts can be utilized in envisioning and leading change initiatives that address social justice issues in schools and community organizations.
 This reflective and experiential course will explore practical, arts-based teaching and learning strategies.